Some time ago I wrote a post explaining how replacing Windows with Linux can breathe new life into and older computer.

 Linux Mint has all the same advantages that come with installing Ubuntu, with two very important pluses:

 1 – It actually runs a little faster than Ubuntu.

-2 – It’s Cinnamon Desktop user interface is so close to the Windows 7 Desktop that most new users with feel right at home!
+2 – It’s Cinnamon Desktop user interface is so close to the Windows Desktop that most Windows users with feel right at home with Linux Mint!

 I recently replaced the Ubuntu installation on my Linux desktop PC with Linux Mint , and I really like it.
 I like it so much in fact that I decided to keep it instead of switching back to Ubuntu.

 From now on I’ll be recommending Linux Mint to my readers as well.
 In fact, I’ve already done so in this post.

 Bottom line: If you’re thinking about taking the plunge and switching from Windows to Linux, I recommend that you go with Linux Mint if you want a truly Windows-like user interface in a distro that’s fast, stable and very easy to install.

 Bonus tip: This post lists free Linux replacements for several popular Windows programs.